mannbiher/DeepLearningForHealthCareProject/draft/YouTube_Video_Summary.md

 Neural Weight module

 Concat ===> all predictions in long vector
-==>
+==> 5*4 = 20
-outer product over f
+outer product over f => 20*20
 ===>
-Flatten
+Flatten the matrix into 400 images
 ===>
-Dense
+Dense Neural Network
 -===>
 TanH
 ===>
 Learner weights

+Possible to assign negative weights as well

-Pretrained model because 5000 is not sufficient
+Pretrained model trained on ImageNet because 5000 is not sufficient

 Standard Cross ENtropy loss